Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Result and Discussion

+In addition, considering the impingement point on the rear wall and the acting point of the reflected shock wave on the lower wall, it is observed that the distance between these two points is shorter in the reactive case.
+This phenomenon can be attributed to the combustion occurring in the lower boundary layer, which cause elevated back pressure and consequently lead to the a significant compression of the compression waves.

 When designing scramjets, aerodynamic drag plays a crucial role that necessitates careful consideration~\cite{gruber2004mixing}.
 Previous studies have indicated that pressure drag constitutes the dominant component of cavity drag~\cite{vortex}.
-To assess the drag in the two DNS cases, a comparison of wall pressures is conducted.
-Figure~\ref{fig8:wallP} illustrates the axial variations in the wall pressure, where the influence of slightly different upstream pressures is neglected.
-In Case 1, there is a rapid rise in pressure on the aft wall, whereas in Case 2 the pressure growth occurs after x \textgreater 0.02 with a lower peak value.
-This observation indicates that the presence of inflow turbulence leads to higher pressure on the aft wall and hence larger drag.
-One possible explanation is that in Case 1, the impingement point of the cavity shear layer on the aft wall appears to be situated at a deeper vertical position due to a more developed shear layer.
-This results in a relatively larger surface area of the aft wall being exposed to high pressure.
-It is worth noting that while the inflow turbulence provides improved development of the shear layer within the cavity, which facilitates more sustainable and efficient combustion, the increased contact area with strong reaction on the aft wall in turn results larger drag.
-This trade-off should be carefully considered when designing and optimising the cavity flame-holder.
+To assess the drag in the three cases, a comparison of wall pressures is conducted.
+Figure~\ref{fig7:wallP} illustrates the axial variations in the wall pressure, where the influence of slightly different upstream pressures is neglected.
+In comparison to the outcomes observed in Case 1, pressure difference rises more significantly along the aft wall and reaches a higher peak value in Case 2.
+This finding further confirms the occurrence of intensified collision and higher pressure drag in Case 2.